Stress Management Therapy

 Chronic stress makes it almost impossible to cope with daily responsibilities, focus, or think clearly.
-Therapy can be a critical component in addressing the problems associated with stress.
+Therapy is often a critical component when addressing the problems associated with chronic stress.

 Types of Therapy